ricomariani/CG-SQL-author/docs/developer_guide/03_c_code_generation.md

 * `SQLITE_DONE` : leads to the no row case which sets `_tmp_text_0` to the empty string
   * `cql_string_literal(_literal_1_p, "");` is included as a data declaration

-There is also the `IF NOTHING OR NULL` variant which is left as an exercise to the reader.
+There is also the `IF NOTHING OR NULL THEN` variant which is left as an exercise to the reader.
 You can find all the flavors in `cg_c.c` in the this function:

 ```c